 LEDs are now one of the greenest light sources available due to technological advancements.
 It makes them one of the most environmentally friendly light sources available.
 However, have you ever asked what the acronym LED stands for?

 What Does LED stand for?

 A diode is an electrical device or part that contains two electrodes (an anode and a cathode) from which current flows in a single direction (in through the anode and out through the cathode).

 Diodes are typically constructed of semi-conductive materials such as silicon or selenium – substances that conduct electricity under some conditions but not others (e.g. at certain voltages, current levels, or light intensities).

 In the 1960s, LEDs were introduced as thrilling yet costly electronic components for use in portable calculators and other related instruments.

-> LED technology evolved by research and development, becoming more effective and affordable, until it entered its present state.
+LED technology evolved through research and development, becoming more effective and affordable until it entered its present state.
 LEDs are also used in a variety of lighting systems that cover the visible, infrared, and ultraviolet light spectrums.

-> When an electrical current is applied to a diode, it excites the electrons inside, causing them to emit photons.
+When an electrical current is applied to a diode, it excites the electrons inside, causing them to emit photons.
 Which we perceive as light.
-The color of the light is determined by the energy difference in the diode’s semiconductor.
-This means that LEDs can quickly and brightly generate a rainbow of colors while using relatively little energy.
+The colour of the light is determined by the energy difference in the diode’s semiconductor.
+This means that LEDs can quickly and brightly generate a rainbow of colours while using relatively little energy.

-> LEDs have proved to be the most energy-efficient bulbs available in the search for energy-efficient lighting.
+LEDs have proved to be the most energy-efficient bulbs available in the search for energy-efficient lighting.
 According to the US Department of Energy, Energy Star-rated LEDs use at least 75% less energy than conventional incandescent bulbs and last 25 times longer.